Cam Thomas (cornerback)

-Cam Thomas (born May 5, 1991) is an American football cornerback who is currently a free agent.
-He was signed by the Bills as an undrafted free agent in 2015.
+Cam Thomas (born May 5, 1991) is an American former professional football cornerback.
+He was signed by the Buffalo Bills as an undrafted free agent in 2015.
 He played college football at Western Kentucky.
-He spent the 2015 season with the Buffalo Bills.
+He spent the 2015 season with the Bills.

 College career

-Thomas was with Western Kentucky from 2010-2014.
+Thomas was with Western Kentucky from 2010 to 2014.

 Professional career

-Buffalo Bills

-Thomas was signed by the Buffalo Bills as an undrafted free agent following the 2015 NFL Draft.
+Thomas was signed by the Buffalo Bills as an undrafted free agent following the 2015 NFL draft.

 Thomas was cut by the Bills on April 18, 2016, after being on the PUP List all of the 2015 season.